Anu78/booplang/README.md

 # english -> programming

-## list of tokens

-int
-double
-string

-func / accepts
-if
-then
-else

-for

-return

 ## sample syntax
 ```
 func fib uses x, y, z
     if x lt 3 then return 1
     else return fib(x-1) + fib(x-2)
 done

 x is 40
 fib(x)
 ```
-^ a source code block
+This is some sample source code.
+The exact wording and syntax is not final, but the general idea is that the language should allow the programmer to type as fast as possible.

 ## the main goal